Ministry of Culture and Tourism, Ankara

 Meltem is an Art and Architectural Historian, Culture and Tourism Expert for the Turkish General Directorate for Cultural Heritage and Museums.
 She deals with issues concerning temporary and continuous museum exhibitions, new techniques for object displays and the connection between cultural heritage sites and museums.

 Since 2018 Meltem has been preparing for associate professorship exams in the area of museum and cultural heritage studies.
-After completed her PhD, she continues to engage with an academic career through writing new publications and holding seminars about museum exhibition, oral history work and museology, cultural heritage sites and museums etc. studies.
+After completed her PhD, she continued to engage with an academic career through writing new publications and holding seminars about museum exhibition, oral history work and museology, cultural heritage sites and museums etc. studies.
 Both private and government museums in Turkey are accountable to the Ministry of Culture and Tourism, and in accordance with the Ministry of Education, museum efforts are focused on the role of museums in education.
 Within this context Meltem aims to make museums more accessible and useful for the children and local people, who live in the area of protected heritage sites.
 She also works on the concept of living social museums through her seminars and training programmes.

 Meltem is also interested in museum architecture associated with museum collections.

 During her time on the International Training Programme in 2011, Meltem was based in the Greece and Rome Department and her partner placement was spent at Bristol Museums, Galleries and Archives.